 Hip scoring is done to check on the degree of Hip Dysplasia (HD) present, and is a one off procedure.
 Ideally a dog should have a total score (i.e. both hips added together) of around the breed mean of 15 to be suitable to be bred from.
 Elbow scoring is increasingly common, with each elbow being graded from 0 to 3.
 Eyes should be tested on an annual basis to ensure that there are no hereditary defects emerging, which could be passed on to progeny.

 The Kennel Club is working with the Animal Health Trust to develop a more sophisticated approach to analysing health data.
 Estimated Breeding Values (EBVs) take into account not only data from progeny, but also from ancestry and related dogs.
-All genetically relevant test data is used to calculate the EBV.
-Some aspects of hip scoring are environmental rather than hereditary, so only the hereditary aspects contribute to the EBV.